A category of kernels for equivariant factorizations and its implications for Hodge theory: Introduction

-In physics, A. Kapustin and Y. Li confirmed Konstevich's prediction and gave a mathematically conjectural description of the Chern character map and Hochschild homology pairing for the category of singularities of a hypersurface, \cite{KL1,KL2}.
+In physics, A. Kapustin and Y. Li confirmed Kontsevich's prediction and gave a mathematically conjectural description of the Chern character map and the pairing on Hochschild homology for the category of matrix factorizations, \cite{KL1} \cite{KL2}.

-In mathematics, several foundational papers by D. Orlov soon followed, \cite{Orl04,Orl06,Orl09}.
-In particular, Orlov gave a global model for the stable (bounded) derived category of a Noetherian scheme with enough locally-free sheaves (the category of singularities), proved that the category of B-branes for an LG-model is equivalent to the coproduct of the category of singularities of the fibers, and described a tight relationship between the bounded derived categories of coherent sheaves on a projective hypersurface and the graded category of singularities of its affine cone.
+In mathematics, several foundational papers by Orlov soon followed: \cite{Orl04,Orl06,Orl09}.
+In particular, Orlov gave a global model for the stable bounded derived category of a Noetherian scheme possessing enough locally-free sheaves.
+He called this the category of singularities.
+Orlov also proved that the category of B-branes for an LG-model is equivalent to the coproduct of the categories of singularities of the fibers, and, to reiterate, the main inspiration for this work was the tight relationship he provided between the bounded derived categories of coherent sheaves on a projective hypersurface and the equivariant factorization category of affine space together with the defining polynomial.

 In another early development, signaling the fertility of the marriage of physical inspiration to matrix factorizations, M. Khovanov and L. Rozansky categorified the HOMFLY polynomial using matrix factorizations, \cite{KR1,KR2}.
-Khovanov and Rozansky also introduced several important ideas to the study of matrix factorizations.
-Central to this work is a natural construction to go from a matrix factorization to a functor between categories of matrix factorizations.
-A strong analogy exists between Khovanov and Rozansky's construction and the calculus of kernels of integral transforms between derived categories of coherent sheaves on algebraic varieties.
-This analogy motivates the terminology in the title of this paper.
+In the process, Khovanov and Rozansky also introduced several important ideas to the study of matrix factorizations.
+Central to their work is a construction which associates functors between categories of matrix factorizations to matrix factorizations of the difference potential.
+A strong, and precise, analogy exists between Khovanov and Rozansky's construction and the calculus of kernels of integral transforms between derived categories of coherent sheaves on algebraic varieties.
+Through this analogy, factorizations of the difference potential can be viewed as categorified correspondences for factorization categories.

-The introduction of D-branes into Landau-Ginzurg models fit squarely into the framework of Homological Mirror Symmetry (HMS), a profound insight of Konstevich, \cite{Kon95}.
-Today, HMS plays a central role in geometry, and extensive progress has been made applying matrix factorizations to HMS, including a proof of HMS for higher genus curves by P. Seidel \cite{Sei08} and A. Efimov \cite{Efi09} and for punctured spheres by M. Abouzaid, D. Auroux, Efimov, the third author, and Orlov \cite{AAEKO}.
-In \cite{KKOY}, Kapustin, the third author, Orlov, and M. Yotov propose a generalization of HMS to varieties of general type by way of categories of singularities.